KeerthiSagarSN/Rviz_Interactive_IK_GUI/README.md

 This repository includes nodes for generating and visualizing Cartesian Available : (1) Velocity Polytope (2) Force Polytope (3) Desired Polytope (4) Running Inverse Kinematics Computation for Serial Robots

 ## Installation
-This repository was tested on KUKA KR4 R600 Sixx robot with [KUKA RSI](https://docs.quanser.com/quarc/documentation/kuka_rsi_block.html) package installed in it.
+This repository was tested on UR5 robot with [UR5](https://github.com/KeerthiSagarSN/universal_robot.git) package.
 The robot is controllled through an external PC with [ROS Noetic](http://wiki.ros.org/noetic) and Ubuntu 20.04 LTS.
 ### Hardware requirements
 * External PC.
 Our specifications were;
 ```